XYLiu0413/SemanticTrack/README.md

 - **main.py**: The main script that runs the entire pipeline of our proposed semantic fusion method.
 - **SemanticSceneRestriction.py**: Semantic Scene Restriction.
 Fully utilize the spatial and semantic information provided by radar to form target point cloud groups.
 - **Pointnet2.py**: Overall Semantic Segmentation model.
 Infer the semantic labels of the target point cloud groups.
-- **MOT.py**: MOT and Fusion Management.
+- **MOT.py**: Track Management.
 Target identification and ghost suppression are made according to the semantic labels and life cycles of all tracks.

 ## Experimental Details